jeffisadams/RDS-lambda/README.md

 - Set the following environment variables
   - STACK_NAME
   - STACK_BUCKET (this bucket must exist in your AWS environment)
+  - YOUR_IP What is your public IP so it gets added to the security group
+    - This is the only way you'll be able to access your database
 - run `make deploy`
+  - This will setup the database and run a custom function to create the database
+- run `make deploy_api`
+  - This requires that the previous stack has completed initializing
 - run `curl {{Url to your api}}/transactions`
   - No Authentication at this time
   - This will return two data transaction records for bob and jane at example.com